jacekturek/MACHINE_LEARN_LINK_ASSESMENT/README.md

 Imporant feature of this selections is the extraction of GOOD links (other are uniportant, what kind of links are them).

-According to Geeks for Geeks tutorials.
+According to Geeks for Geeks tutorials, about machine learning.
+X - set of links + Y set of links is differentiated based on the semantics.

 ABC-